Biden looking for a big 'bump' in South Carolina

 Many of the remaining Democrats competing for their party's nomination have spent the past few months spread out across the early-voting states, Tom Steyer, however, has had a fairly singular focus: South Carolina.
 As voting approaches, there's concern that Steyer could be a spoiler who would blunt for decisive victory Biden needs to keep his campaign afloat.

-Polls are open in the state from 7 a.m. to 7 p.m.
+Polls were set to be open in the state from 7 a.m. to 7 p.m.
 ET on Saturday.
-The following candidates will be on the South Carolina Democratic primary ballot:
+The following candidates are on the South Carolina Democratic primary ballot:

 - Former Vice President Joe Biden